Pumpkin Curry Soup

-- ¼ tsp ground aleppo pepper
+- ¼ tsp ground aleppo pepper, or crushed red pepper

-- ¼ tsp salt
+- ¼ tsp sea salt

-- 1 tsp coconut sugar
+- 1 tsp brown sugar, coconut sugar or panela sugar, if you have it

 Extra for topping

-- creme fraiche or heavy cream
+- creme fraiche, or heavy cream

-On a baking sheet lined with parchment paper, roast at 325℉ for 20 minutes or until golden brown.
+- On a baking sheet lined with parchment paper, roast at 325℉ for 20 minutes or until golden brown.